CEA-LIST/TIAMv2/README.md

 - `--save-dir`: Directory where the results will be saved.
 - `--image-dir`: Directory containing the images to be scored.
-- `--dataset-path-or-url`: Path or URL to the dataset.
+- `--dataset-path-or-url`: Path or URL to the dataset or csv
 - `--model-path-or-url`: Path or URL to the model (default: "yolov8x-seg.pt").
 - `--batch-size`: Batch size for processing (default: 32).
 - `--detect-only`: Flag to indicate if only detection should be performed.